AnxietyAnxiety therapyTravel Anxiety

 • Scheduling stress, crowds, and security lines

 When your brain senses risk—real or imagined—it activates stress hormones.
+Stress hormones play a role in travel anxiety, which we explore more deeply in our article about Cortisol and Anxiety.

 Learning to handle anxiety while flying or before a long drive means training the nervous system.